Introduction – Setting The Stage

 I do not know about our country (see “Whatever Happened To In God We Trust), and taxes have been with us for a very long time with no signs of ever going away.
 But even the “ungodly” will agree on the certainty that death comes to all (Hebrews 9:27, above).
 There does not appear to be any difference of opinion about that (with the possible exception of the Rapture – a topic for another time).
 There is, of course, differences of opinion as to whether a person can experience a second death (Revelation 21:8).

 Let us presuppose that the Christian Bible is correct (which just happens to be my “opinion”).
 Because all of us have sinned against God (Romans 3:23), we have all earned (wages) the sentence of death (Romans 6:23).
 Our physical bodies will cease to function.
 But, if we all die, what is this gift (unearned favor) of eternal life all about?
-Is that not a contradiction?
-Well, if the cessation of our physical being was the end of all (as many prefer to believe – that big wager) it would be a contradiction and the gift would make no sense at all.
+Is that not a contradiction (all will die, some will have eternal life)?
+Well, if the cessation of our physical being was the end of all (that big wager that many prefer to believe) it would be a contradiction and the gift would make no sense at all.
 But we were made in God’s image (see Genesis 1:26 – remember, we are presupposing that the Bible is true).
 That means we have a spiritual dimension that transcends our physical dimension.
 We have a soul that continues to exist even though our physical dimension dies.

 Of course, the Bible says that the second death is not cessation of the existence of the soul.
 The second death is eternal separation from God and eternal torment in the Lake of Fire (Hell).
-Now, one might argue that such a consequence of a lifetime of sin (or any sin for matter) is mighty ungodly of the Almighty.
-But remember, man sinned against God, and the Bible also teaches that man cannot atone (make amends) for that sin no matter how small or inconsequential it may seem to us.
-It is very consequential to the one who gave us life, and that is what really matters.
+Now, one might argue that such an eternal consequence for a lifetime of sin (or any sin for matter) is mighty ungodly of the Almighty.
+But remember, man sinned against God.
+The Bible also teaches that man cannot atone (make amends) for that sin no matter how small or inconsequential it may seem to us.
+But even if inconsequential to us, it is very consequential to the one who gave us life, and that is what really matters.

 This puts man in a pickle.
 All (no exceptions) have sinned and are facing not only the death of the body but the second death for an eternity in Hell.
 And there is nothing we can do about, absent God’s forgiveness.
 Something, if He was like us, that He did not have to extend to anyone at all.
 But His love for His creation was so great that He was compelled to save us from this horrible consequence.
 Jesus died on the cross (and rose from the dead – physical and spiritual) to pay for something we earned (second death) and offer to us the gift of something we could never earn (eternal life).
 That is why He is called Savior.
 That is why He can be the only Savior (see “What Ever Became Of The Way, The Truth And The Life?”).
 But like any gift, we have to accept it.